trdotpy/woof-social/README.md

 ## Overview

-This is a social network where the users are animals inspired by Facebook.
+Woof Social is a social network for dogs, inspired by Facebook.

 **Note: This was just for fun - this app is not actually intended for dogs to use.**